-All staff, volunteers, consultants and sub-contractors are encouraged to report suspected or actual GBV cases.
+All staff, volunteers, consultants and sub-contractor(s)s are encouraged to report suspected or actual GBV cases.
 Managers are required to report suspected or actual GBV cases as they have responsibilities to uphold company commitments and they hold their direct reports accountable for complying with the Individual Code of Conduct.